AdobeDocs/experience-platform.en/help/query-service/ui/create-datasets.md

 ---
 # Generate datasets from results in [!DNL Query Service]

-[!DNL Query Service] allows you to use queries to generate datasets in the [!DNL Data Lake] in order to use these datasets as input into more queries or in other services such as [!DNL Data Science Workspace], Real-time Customer Profile, or [!DNL Analysis Workspace].
+[!DNL Query Service] allows you to use queries to generate datasets in the [!DNL Data Lake].
+These datasets can then be used as input for more queries or in other services such as [!DNL Data Science Workspace], Real-time Customer Profile, or [!DNL Analysis Workspace].

 ## Generate datasets from the Adobe Experience Platform user interface